msddev/HostelWorld/README.md

 *   Handles data-related operations, including server calls and data mapping.
 *   Contains data models, data mappers, repository implementations, and Retrofit API interfaces.

-**Note:** A database is not used in this project due to the dynamic nature of property data (price, capacity).
+**Note:** Database is not used in this project due to the dynamic nature of property data (price, capacity).
 Fetching data from the server ensures up-to-date information for the user.

 ### domain